 - 1. In the Command field, type a command or browse to a batch file.
 The program does not support interactive commands, i.e. commands that require user input (for example, "pause".) - 2.
 In the Working directory field, specify a path to a directory where the command/batch file will be executed. - 3.
 In the Arguments field specify the command's execution arguments, if required. - 4.
-Depending on the result you want to obtain, select the appropriate options as described in the table below.
+Depending on the result you want to obtain, select the appropriate options as described in the table below. - 5.
+Click Test command to check if the command is correct.

-Check box Selection Fail the task if the command execution fails Selected Cleared Selected Cleared Do not back up until the command execution is complete Selected Selected Cleared Cleared Result Preset Perform the backup after the N/A Perform the concurrently

-Perform the backup only after the command is successfully executed.
-Fail the task if the command execution fails. command is executed despite execution failure or success. the command execution and irrespective of the command execution result. --- -- ---
+Check box Selection Fail the task if the command execution fails Selected Cleared Selected Cleared Do not back up until the command execution is complete Selected Selected Cleared Cleared Result Preset Perform the backup only after the command is successfully executed.
+Fail the task if the command execution fails.
+Perform the backup after the command is executed despite execution failure or success.
+N/A Perform the backup concurrently with the command execution and irrespective of the command execution result.